foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 Args:
  - `element`: the HF Dataset element.
  - `tokenizer`: Tokenizer to be used.
- - `dataset_text_field`: the field in which to store the rendered text.
+ - `formatted_text_column_name`: the column in which to store the rendered text.
  - `conversation_column`: column name where the chat template expects the conversation

-Returns formatted HF Dataset element by formatting dataset with tokenizer's chat template, saving the result to dataset_text_field argument.
+Returns formatted HF Dataset element by formatting dataset with tokenizer's chat template, saving the result to formatted_text_column_name argument.

 ### `tokenize`:
-Tokenizes one column of the dataset passed as input `dataset_text_field`.
+Tokenizes one column of the dataset passed as input `text_column_name`.

 Type: MAP

 Args:
  - `element`: the HF Dataset element.
  - `tokenizer`: Tokenizer to be used.
- - `dataset_text_field`: The dataset field to tokenize.
+ - `text_column_name`: The dataset column to tokenize.
  - `truncation`: Truncation strategy to use, refer the link (https://huggingface.co/docs/transformers/en/pad_truncation).
 Value defaults to `True`.
  - `max_length`: Max length to truncate the samples to.

-Returns tokenized dataset element field `dataset_text_field`
+Returns tokenized dataset element column `text_column_name` in-place

 ### `duplicate_columns`:
 Duplicate one columne of a dataset to another new column.